Scriptural Elements of the WELL Mission

 GLUTTONY Over-indulging in pain-killing habits

-By contrast, the TAW’s Lively Traits (Fruits of the Spirit) are:
+By contrast, the APW’s Lively Traits (Fruits of the Spirit) are:

 HONESTY Seeking and telling the truth; fact-checking; consistent rules and priorities

 FAITH Trusting in a benevolent source of protection

 HUMILITY Living as if everyone has value and potential

 COMPASSION Helping, encouraging, and empathizing with people in trouble

 PEACEMAKING Trying to make peace when you’re hurt